-When a complaint involves a third party who is not affiliated with the institution, UAT's ability to investigate and take action against the person accused of Sexual Misconduct may be limited.
+When a complaint involves a third party who is not affiliated with the institution, UAT's ability to investigate and take action against the person accused of sex discrimination may be limited.
 However, in all cases, UAT will conduct an inquiry into what occurred and take prompt action as is practicable to provide for the protection and well-being of the Complainant and the campus community.

-12.2 Reporting to UAT
+12.1.2 REPORTING TO UAT

-A member of the UAT community who wishes to report Sexual Misconduct should file a complaint as soon as possible after the incident, although complaints may be made at any time.
-Complaints can be made in writing and should be brought to the attention of the Title IX Coordinator or a Responsible Employee.
+A member of the UAT community who wishes to report sex discrimination should file a complaint as soon as possible after the incident, although complaints may be made at any time.